What is the authority of general government employers to appoint employees to positions in the classified service?

 When the current employer receives the employee's notice, the employee's permanent employer must notify the employee in writing of the employee's return right at the conclusion of the nonpermanent appointment.

-What return rights must an employer provide to a permanent employee who accepts a nonpermanent appointment?
+What return rights must an employer provide to an employee who accepts a nonpermanent appointment?

-At a minimum, the employer must provide the permanent employee who is leaving his/her position with the employer to accept a nonpermanent appointment access to the employer's internal layoff list at the conclusion of the nonpermanent appointment.
-If the employer agrees to return the employee to a position, the employee must notify the employer of his/her intent to return to a permanent position at least fourteen calendar days in advance of return unless the employee and employer agree otherwise.
+357-19-360(1) at a minimum, the employer must provide the permanent employee who is leaving their position with the employer to accept a nonpermanent appointment access to the employer's internal layoff list at the conclusion of the nonpermanent appointment.
+If the employer agrees to return the employee to a position, the employee must notify the employer of their intent to return to a permanent position at least 14 calendar days in advance of return unless the employee and employer agree otherwise.
 Failure of the employee to provide proper written notice to the employer may result in forfeiture of any return rights.
 Upon return to a permanent position, the employee's salary must be determined by the employer's salary determination policy.

 May an employer convert a nonpermanent appointment to a probationary or trial service appointment?